Citing staff shortages, pools and parks see schedule changes

-DES MOINES, Iowa — The Des Moines Parks & Recreation team announced this week on Facebook that a number of schedule changes need to be made at the city's aquatic facilities.
+DES MOINES, Iowa — Des Moines Parks & Recreation announced on Facebook that a number of schedule changes need to be made at the city's aquatic facilities.

 As Local 5 has recently reported, lifeguards are in high demand and short supply this summer.